S.Korea in talks with mRNA vaccine makers to make up to 1 bln doses -govt official - Up News Info

 Hanmi confirmed that it has a big capacity reserved for Sanofi’s diabetes drug and it can be used for COVID-19 vaccine production as the Sanofi project has stalled.

+Shares in Hanmi erased early losses and rose nearly 7% on Monday after the Reuters report, and its top shareholder Hanmi Science jumped 10.3%.

+Lee said the country also has a capacity for at least another 500 million doses of fill-and-finish vaccines apart from the deal Moderna announced with Samsung BioLogics in May.

-Quratis, which makes a tuberculosis vaccine, said its new factory built last year can now be used for mRNA vaccine production.
-(Reporting by Sangmi Cha in Seoul; Additional reporting by Stephanie Nebehay in Geneva, Michael Erman in New York and Ludwig Burger in Frankfurt; Editing by Miyoung Kim and Raju Gopalakrishnan)
+South Korea has deals to buy 106 million doses of mRNA vaccines from Pfizer and Moderna to cover full vaccination of its population of 52 million this year.
+The government said last week it would purchase more mRNA shots to use them as a booster shot next year.
+(Reporting by Sangmi Cha in Seoul; Additional reporting by Stephanie Nebehay in Geneva, Michael Erman in New York and Ludwig Burger in Frankfurt; Editing by Miyoung Kim, Raju Gopalakrishnan and Louise Heavens)